Every countable group admits amenable actions on stably finite simple C*-algebras: Proofs

 \section{Proofs}

-For basic facts on \Cs-algebras and discrete groups, we refer the reader to Chapters 2 to 4 of the book \cite{BO}. \begin{proof}[Proof of Theorem \ref{Thmint:Main}] The Higman--Neumann--Neumann embedding theorem \cite{HNN} states that any countable group embeds into a finitely generated group.
+\begin{proof}[Proof of Theorem \ref{Thmint:Main}] The Higman--Neumann--Neumann embedding theorem \cite{HNN} states that any countable group embeds into a finitely generated group.
 It is clear that the restriction of a discrete group amenable action to a subgroup is again amenable.
 Therefore it suffices to show the statement for finitely generated groups.

 Let $\Gamma$ be a non-trivial finitely generated group.
-Take a finite subset $S\subset \Gamma$ with $\bigcup_{n=1}^\infty S^n =\Gamma$.
+Take a finite subset $S\subset \Gamma$ with $\bigcup_{n=1}^\infty S^n =\Gamma$, $|S|>1$.
 Take a simple separable nuclear \Cs-algebra $A$, an automorphism $\rho \colon A \rightarrow A$, and a proper tracial weight $\tau_A$ on $A$ satisfying

 (For instance, define $A:= \IK \otimes (\bigotimes_{\mathbb{N}} \mathbb{M}_{|S|}(\mathbb{C}))$.
 Take any isomorphisms

 and define an automorphism $\rho \colon A \rightarrow A$ to be $\rho:= \rho_1 \otimes \rho_2$.
 Then $\rho$ together with any proper tracial weight $\tau_A$ on $A$ satisfies the foregoing equality.)